Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Observations and Analysis

-where $\nu_0$ is the spin frequency, and $\dot{\nu}_0$ and $\Ddot{\nu}_0$ are the first and second derivatives of the frequency, respectively, at reference epoch $t_0$.
-The spin evolution of the Vela pulsar from September 2016 to January 2025 obtained after precision timing is given in Fig.~\ref{J0835-4510_all}.
+where $\nu_0$ is the spin frequency, and $\dot{\nu}_0$ and $\Ddot{\nu}_0$ are the first and second derivatives of the frequency, respectively, at reference epoch $t_0$. $\Delta \nu_g$ and $\Delta \dot{\nu}_g(t-t_g)$ denote the changes in spin frequency and its first derivative at the glitch epoch $t_g$, respectively.
+The parameters $\Delta \nu_d$ and $\tau_d$ correspond to the amplitude and characteristic decay timescale of the exponential relaxation component following the glitch.

+The spin evolution of the Vela pulsar from September 2016 to January 2025, obtained after precision timing, is given in Fig.~\ref{J0835-4510_all}.
 Each measurement is made with the local timing of several epochs, typically within a 50-200 day data window, contingent on data availability.
 Exceptions include the first and last few points adjacent to glitches.
 The resulting measurements are reflected in the precision of error bars, which are smaller than the symbol used in the figure.
-By choosing multi-epoch windows, we achieve reliable rotational estimates with minimized error bars, providing a robust foundation for studying vortex residuals.
-This approach effectively averages out temporal effects caused by physical processes, such as ionized interstellar medium scattering-induced broadening, thereby validating the accuracy of measurements aligned with the star's rotation and internal dynamics.
+By choosing multi-epoch windows, we achieve reliable rotational estimates with minimised error bars, providing a robust foundation for studying vortex residuals.
+This approach effectively averages out temporal effects caused by physical processes, such as ionised interstellar medium scattering-induced broadening, thereby validating the accuracy of measurements aligned with the star's rotation and internal dynamics.
+These recovery measurements are investigated within the framework of the vortex creep and bending models as described in Section~\ref{vortexCreepModel} and the results are discussed in Section~\ref{ResultsandDiscussions}.